comp-cogneuro-lang/LexFindR/cran-comments.md

+## Resubmission
+* Limit cores to 2 in README and vignette

+* Add reference to DESCRIPTION

 ## Test environments
 * macOS Big Sur 11.2.3 Intel, devel
 * ubuntu Xenial AMD64 on Travis-CI, oldrel, release and devel